kelseyhightower/confd/README.md

 ### Processing template resources

 confd supports two modes of operation, daemon and onetime mode.
-In daemon mode, confd runs in the foreground and processing template resources every 5 mins by default.
+In daemon mode, confd runs in the foreground processing template resources every 5 mins by default.
 For this tutorial we are going to use onetime mode.

-Assuming you etcd server is running at http://127.0.0.1:4001 you can run the following command to process the `~/confd/conf.d/myconfig.toml` template resource:
+Assuming your etcd server is running at http://127.0.0.1:4001 you can run the following command to process the `~/confd/conf.d/myconfig.toml` template resource:

 ```
 confd -verbose -onetime -node 'http://127.0.0.1:4001' -confdir ~/confd